Buying a House at Auction in New Zealand

 Please don’t hesitate to contact us if you have any questions prior to the auction – afterwards could be too late.

 We are happy to check any documentation relating to a property you are considering purchasing at auction.
-For $350 + GST, office expenses and disbursements we will do a full pre-auction due diligence review, giving you peace of mind before you make one of life’s most significant investments.
-If you are successful at auction, the $350 will be deducted from the cost of your conveyancing.
+If you are successful at auction, the cost for this will be deducted from the cost of your conveyancing.